Summit altitude: mt. 2452

 First ascent: Luigi Balzola and Giuseppe Marchese 29-5-1955

 Starting point: Chiappera mt.
 1614 (upper Maira Valley)

 An evergreen classic route on high-quality quartzite, running in the middle of Rocca Castello East Face; the climb is elegant and pleasant.

 Getting ThereFrom Chiappera mt.
 1614 follow the road to Soutan Bridge; at a cross-road turn to right following the road towards Maurin Valley.
 After the second hairpin you’re reaching a pull-out with a little source on the right-hand side of the road.
 Parking.
-From the parking follow the track to Gregouri Pass (GTA and T12 path), going inside Gregury Valley and leading first towards Rocca Provenzale, then to Punta Figari, Torre Castello and finally Rocca Castello East sides.
-Rocca Castello is the last one in the upper part of Greguri Valley (1 hour from the parking).
+From the parking follow the trail towards Gregouri Pass (GTA and T12 path), going inside Gregury Valley and leading first towards Rocca Provenzale, then to Punta Figari, Torre Castello and finally Rocca Castello East sides.
+Rocca Castello is the last peak in the upper part of Greguri Valley (1 hour from the parking).